Domain controller: LDAP server signing requirements

 - Not defined.

-- It is advisable to set Domain controller: LDAP server signing requirements to Require signature.
+- We recommend that you set Domain controller: LDAP server signing requirements to Require signature.
 Clients that do not support LDAP signing will be unable to execute LDAP queries against the domain controllers.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\Security Options